 - Failure to schedule and perform an emergency cesarean surgery (C-section).

-None of these reasons are excusable, but unfortunately, these are sometimes the sources for the aforementioned problems.
+None of these reasons are excusable.
+Unfortunately, these are sometimes the sources for the aforementioned problems.
 While these are all things that medical staff members should know how to avoid, these accidents are still likely to happen, especially if during a stressful, difficult delivery.

-A difficult delivery, however, is something that an experienced doctor should be able to avoid.
-Another way that a birth injury happens to your child is from medical negligence, and sometimes medical negligence could be something as simple as a doctor not viewing the imaging materials properly (namely the ultrasound, but other medical images of the baby could likewise suffice) and thus preventing a difficult birth.
+A difficult delivery is something that an experienced doctor should be able to avoid.
+Another way that a birth injury happens to your child is from medical negligence.
+Medical negligence can be something as simple as a doctor not viewing the imaging materials properly (namely the ultrasound, but other medical images of the baby could likewise suffice) and thus preventing a difficult birth.
 In fact, most birth injuries happen because of a difficult labor.

-Several birth injuries and difficult labors could be prevented just by monitoring the size of the baby in proportion to the birth canal, seeing what position the baby was in weeks before labor, and whether the umbilical cord and placenta were in proper health and in healthy positions.
-Difficult labors commonly result in Erb’s palsy and the associated arm problems, or in brain injuries such as cerebral palsy and intellectual disabilities, or even wrongful death.
+Several birth injuries and difficult labors can be prevented just by monitoring the size of the baby in proportion to the birth canal, as well as monitoring what position the baby is in weeks before labor.
+Furthermore, doctors should monitor whether the umbilical cord and placenta are in proper health and in healthy positions.

 Birth injuries are serious.
-If you think your child may be the victim of a birth injury, it’s important to track what your child’s symptoms are and to consult a doctor as quickly as possible.
-Some of the long-term consequences of a birth injury can be lessened the quicker that medical attention is brought to the child.
+If you think your child may be the victim of a birth injury, track your child’s symptoms and consult a doctor.
+Some of the long-term consequences of a birth injury can be lessened the quicker the child gets medical attention.
 In addition to the previously mentioned disorders, birth injuries may also lead to a myriad of additional medical issues, including: